chrisgoringe/cg-utilities/readme.md

 git clone https://github.com/chrisgoringe/cg-utilities.git
 ```

-A set of nodes that I find really helpful in making clean workflows...
+A set of nodes that I find really helpful in making clean workflows.
+Several of these nodes make use of my [core node code](https://github.com/chrisgoringe/cg-custom-core), which should be automatically installed when you first use the nodes (note that this may require ComfyUI to be restarted) if it isn't present.

 ## utilities/conditioning

 `Two Clip Text Encode` - one clip, two text strings, two conditioninings.
 For prompt and negative prompt.

 `Merge Conditionings` - merge two conditionings based on a mask

 ## utilities/conversion